ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 **'DAG->DAG Pattern Instruction Selection'** of the ``llc -debug-pass=Structure`` displayed.
 The order of Peephole Optimizations and Prologue/Epilogue Insertion is inconsistent in them (please check the * in the following).
-No need to bother since the the LLVM is under development and changed all the time.
+No need to be bothered since the the LLVM is under development and changed from
+time to time.

 .. code-block:: bash